Many forms of meditation exist, ranging from the simple and easy, to the complex and difficult.

-In concentration meditation, you direct your focus onto one particular dot to the exclusion of everything else, and thereby develop your powers of concentration.
+In concentration meditation, you direct your attention onto one particular dot to the exclusion of everything else, and thereby develop your powers of concentration.
+Concentration meditation requires willpower.

-In awareness meditation, you open your attention to the whole wall and all the black dots, attempting to become aware of as much as possible, thereby developing your awareness, sensitivity, and wisdom.
+In awareness meditation, you open your attention to the whole wall and all the black dots, attempting to become aware of as much as possible, thereby developing your capacity for awareness.
+Awareness meditation requires noticing.

-In concentration meditation, you find an object of focus.
-This object of focus could be a mantra, a sensation, a chakra, an attitude, an image, or the breath.
+In concentration meditation, you find an object of attention.
+This object of attention could be a mantra, a sensation, a chakra, an attitude, an image, or the breath.
 By focusing on the object of meditation, you gradually become identified with the object.
-And this is good because you weaken the subject object dualism, the sense of yourself as separate from anything else, and thereby transcend to more spiritual and transcendental layers of existence.
+If you maintain concentration on that object long enough, you can eventually transcend it and enter a state of bliss.

 A common quick analogy is to think of concentration meditation as sharpening your sword, and awareness meditation as using your sword.